JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kotlin-toolchain-get-started.md

 ### JDK

-Kotlin Toolchain automatically provisions JDK 25 if it's not available in your JAVA_HOME, so you don't need to do anything to run the tool.
+Kotlin Toolchain automatically provisions JDK 25 if it's not available in your `JAVA_HOME`, so you don't need to do anything to run the tool.

 You can, however, [customize the provisioning behavior when necessary](https://kotlin-toolchain.org/0.12/user-guide/advanced/jdk-provisioning/).